saveourtool/diktat/README.md

 > _**On Windows**_
 > ```console
-> ./diktat.bat "dir/your/dir/**/*.kt"
+> diktat.bat "dir/your/dir/**/*.kt"
 > ```

 To **autofix** all code style violations, use `--mode fix` option.

 ## Run with Maven using diktat-maven-plugin

-You can see how it is configured in our examples for self-checks:
+You can see how it is configured in our examples:
 - [Single project](examples/maven/pom.xml)
 - [Multi-module project](examples/maven-multiproject/pom.xml)

-If you use it and encounter any problems, feel free to open issues on [github](https://github.com/saveourtool/diktat/issues).

 <details>
 <summary>Add this plugin to your pom.xml:</summary>